monterail/angular-global-spinner/README.md

 <div spinner="true" />
 ```

-You have to, however, apply your own stylsheets.
+You have to, however, apply your own stylesheets.

 ## Contributing